sanjaynagi/sanjinho-site/content/posts/2023-06-27-user-friendly-pipelines-pt1.md

 </figure>

 I hope that others might find this a useful approach to building workflows.
 Exciting as it is, it now means I have the task of converting [rna-seq-pop](https://github.com/sanjaynagi/rna-seq-pop) to this way of workflow infrastructure!
 Wish me luck!

+2025 update: An example of the AmpSeeker results book is now online [here](https://sanjaynagi.github.io/agvampir002-results/intro.html)